 As I write this blog post, I’m in the fantastic city of Calgary, Alberta.
-I’m here for business and my work involves visiting a distillery where I’ll be participating in a videoshoot.
+I’m here for business and my work involves visiting a distillery for a videoshoot.

 The problem is that I’ve got a funny walk.
 The way my feet move results in me spraying up mud and dirt from the ground.
 The result is mud-splattered jeans on the back of my legs.

 I visited the Distillery today to scope out the best areas for the shoot and got all muddy.
-With no back-up pair of jeans to wear tomorrow for the videoshoot I had to come up with a solution – a mini-laundering in the sink of my hotel room.
+With no back-up pair of jeans to wear tomorrow for the videoshoot I’ve had to come up with a solution.
+I’ve done a mini-laundering in the sink of my hotel room!

 Have you ever found yourself in a similar situation, wishing you had packed an extra pair of a certain item?